strapi/documentation/developer-docs/latest/getting-started/troubleshooting.md

 # Frequently Asked Questions

-Below are solutions to some common issues that you may experience when working with Strapi.
-You can also post questions to [our community forum](https://forum.strapi.io) or reach out to the members of our [Slack](https://slack.strapi.io) community!
+Below are answers and solutions to most common issues that you may experience when working with Strapi.

 ## Why can't I create or update content-types in production/staging?